Land Stewardship

 Photo Credit: Stephen Winter

-The primary means for managing TPE properties is to bring volunteers together to pull weeds, cut brush, collect seed, and do prescribed burns in what we call work parties.
-Work parties bring people together from all walks of life and provide opportunities for watch of us to develop personal relationships with natural communities in a hands-on way.
+The primary means for managing The Prairie Enthusiasts properties is to bring volunteers together in what we call work parties to pull weeds, cut brush, collect seed and conduct prescribed burns.
+Work parties bring people together from all walks of life and provide opportunities for us all to develop personal relationships with local habitats in a hands-on way.

-The Prairie Enthusiasts also sponsor work parties in conjunction with both public agencies and other private groups in managing remnants on lands owned by others through our stewardship program of prescribed burns, brush removal and exotic plant control.
+The Prairie Enthusiasts also collaborations with public agencies and other private groups to manage remnants on lands owned by others.

 There are lots of opportunities to turn your prairie enthusiasm into action!
 If you would like to volunteer, sign up for our E-news or contact your local Chapter.

-Brush and tree removal – Due to the absence of management over a long period of time, brush and trees have encroached upon most remnant prairies.
-Fire will have limited effects on these established woody plants, and can even be problematic with some species that re-sprout after top-killing.
+Removing unwanted trees, brush and forbs: Due to the absence of management over a long period of time, brush and trees have encroached upon most remnant prairies.
+Fire will have limited effects on these established woody plants and can even be problematic with some species that re-sprout after top-killing.
 There are several ways to remove woody species, including cutting, judicious application of herbicide, covering and girdling, or a combination of these.
-Many websites that cover this topic.
-Some include: Pleasant Valley Conservancy (TPE members Tom and Kathy Brock) and the Invasive Plant Association of Wisconsin (IPAW).
+Part of our stewardship also involves killing forbs that are primarily non-native species and compete with native plants.
+Successful eradication or reducing their impact ranges from hard to easy depending on the species.
+Some additional resources that cover this topic include: Pleasant Valley Conservancy (The Prairie Enthusiasts members Tom (dec.) and Kathy Brock) and the Invasive Plant Association of Wisconsin (IPAW).

-Organic control methods – Some methods for control do not use herbicide.
-Examples are: girdling can be done without herbicide, smothering, repeated mowing, severing biennials below the root crown, and pulling.
-Some methods do not work on some species, and some methods have some undesirable side effects (e.g., pulling disturbs the soil).
-Some methods are described in blog posts.
+Organic control methods: Some methods for control do not use herbicide.
+Examples are: girdling, smothering, pulling, repeated mowing and severing biennials below the root crow.
+Not all of these methods work for all species and some even have undesirable side effects (e.g., pulling disturbs the soil).
+You can find more about these methods in our blog posts.

-Planting prairie – Several chapters are active in planting new areas with prairie species to provide buffer zones around remnants or as replacements for lost ecosystems.
-To date, over 500 acres have been planted with seeds collected from local sources by TPE volunteers.
-Major activities include seed collecting and processing, planting, and management of new plantings.
+PLANTING A PRAIRIE: Several chapters are active in planting new areas with prairie species to provide buffer zones around remnants or as replacements for lost ecosystems.
+Major volunteer activity includes seed collecting and processing, planting and management of new plantings.
+Read more about prairie planting HERE.

-Hunting – TPE recognizes the value of hunting as a useful management tool, and therefore we permit its use on our lands where we deem it is necessary to control overabundant or problem species.
-TPE also allows hunting where we deem it not to be in conflict with the goals and uses of a given property.
+HUNTING: The Prairie Enthusiasts recognizes the value of hunting as a useful management tool; therefore, we permit its use on our lands where we deem it necessary to control overabundant or problem species.
+We also allow hunting where we deem it not to conflict with the goals and uses of a given property.
+Read more about where to hunt HERE.